Structure, Functionality, and Bioceramics - Design Principles for High Performance

 print(f"r₀ = {r0*1e6:.1f} μm: t₅₀ = {t_50/3600:.1f} hours")

-# time required for 50% conversion:
+# Time required to reach 50% conversion:

 # --------------------------------------------------